jorgeferrando/angular-route-manager/README.md

 a simple service to add routes dynamically to your app

-Just add to your angular app and use it, for example, in a controller.
+Just add to your angular app and use it inside a controller, directive or other service.

+I think this is usefull if you want to load routes after you have been logged in an app.

 ```javascript
 define(["route-manager"],function(routeManager){